mikademus/nuno/docs/query_interface.md

 }
 ```

+## Paths and structured queries

+Basic data (key/value pairs) are accessed through string paths.
+Arrays and tables are accessed through structured APIs.

 ## Querying key\value data

-Key/value data is accessed by dot-separated path, where the last segment is assumed to be the key (the name of the value).
+Key/value data queries are **path-centric** and accessed by dot-separated path, where the last segment is the key (the name of the value).
+If the path resolves to a category, table, or anything non-scalar, the query simply fails with std::nullopt.

 ```
 // foo is declared in the root: